Ewins518/ML-API-Heroku-Docker-ACR-Mlflow/README.md

 # ML-API-Heroku-Docker-ACR-Mlflow

-This repository by Ewins518 showcases the deployment of a machine learning model using various technologies.
+This repository showcases the deployment of a machine learning model using various technologies.
 It includes:

 - **Heroku:** Hosting the ML API.
 - **Docker:** Containerizing the application.